dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

 ### What you cannot do with it: {.unlisted .unnumbered}

 - Examine CPU bottlenecks in detail.
-   - Use VTune which offers much more details how the CPU accesses code and data.
+Use VTune which offers much more details how the CPU accesses code and data.
- - How often a method was executed
-   - If you instrument your own methods with enter/leave ETW tracing it is possible.
+- How often a method was executed.
+If you instrument your own methods with enter/leave ETW tracing it is possible.
 - Record high volume events for hours like thread wait (Context Switch) tracing.
-ETW records at system level all processes which is great, but generates a lot
-   (ca. 1-2 GB/minute) of data.
+ETW records at system level all processes which is great, but generates a lot (ca. 1-2 GB/minute) of data.

-## Getting ETW Data
+### Getting ETW Data

 To enable system wide profiling you must be administrator and have the privilege *SeSystemProfilePrivilege* enabled.

 Recording ETW data is possible without any extra download since Windows 10 with Wpr.exe.
 The \underline{W}indows \underline{P}erformance \underline{R}ecorder tool supports